pkardas/notes/books/clean-agile.md

 - These tools often require constant attention.
 - ALM tools aren't always easily adapted.
 - ALM tools can be expensive.
 - ALM does rarely work the way your team does, and often their default mode is at odds with Agile methods.
-FOr example many ALM tools assume that team members have individual work assignments, which makes them nearly unusable for teams who work together in a cross-functional way.
+For example many ALM tools assume that team members have individual work assignments, which makes them nearly unusable for teams who work together in a cross-functional way.